bright/bright.github.io/_posts/2015-02-27-ios-layouts-for-web-developers-1-basic-building-blocks.md

 ---
 layout: post
-excerpt: "Recently I had an opportunity to dive into an iOS development and while I enjoy it, I miss a lot of things from the web development world.
-I was looking for an iOS begginer guide targeted specifically to the web developers like me, but I haven't found any.
-Time to change this.
-In the first part I'll have a look at the basic building blocks of the view layer in iOS and compare it to what HTML offers."
+excerpt: "In the first part of iOS layouts for web developers series I'll have a look at the basic building blocks of the view layer in iOS and compare it to what HTML offers.
+First, we need to shift our mindset a bit and accept the fact we need to give up some control over our views to the iOS."
 title: "iOS layouts for web developers #1 - basic building blocks"
 modified: 2015-02-27
 tags: [iOS]